DETAILS FOR YOUR Cabin STAY

 We do not have access to regular public works resources like electricity, water, sewer, trash, and internet.

-Our generator runs all of our electricity and makes our water flow
+Our generator and solar panels run all of our electricity and make our water flow

 We have septic tanks rather than a public water and sewer system.

 Understanding how precious these resources are is vital to enjoying your stay with us.

 We hope you will have the same respect for these resources as we do and are happy to answer any questions you might have about our rules and regulations!

 Please read through the information below and contact us with any questions via email : [email protected]

 Your Cabin will contain almost everything you need to

 cook and eat your food.
 Please keep track of these things during your stay and make sure they find their way back before you check out!